Overnight Camp FAQ

 What is the food like at camp?

 Camp food is nutritious, delicious, and kid-friendly.
 Alternatives are available if campers don’t like the meal served.
 Campers and volunteers eat family style with serving dishes on each table.
 Nutritious snacks are served in the morning and afternoon.
 And of course, we have fun campfire desserts like s’mores!

 We are happy to provide alternatives for food allergies and dietary restrictions.
 Alternatives for food allergies are prepared in a separate area of the camp kitchen.

 Campers are placed in living units with volunteers and other campers who will be the best fit for a great time at camp.
 In the spring, parents/guardians of registered campers will provide detailed information that will be used to make living unit placements.

 Campers are placed in cabins with other campers of a similar age.
 Cabins are not necessarily separated by gender.
 When providing detailed information in the spring, parents/campers may indicate their preference regarding the age and gender of the other campers in their child's cabin room.

 If your camper is registering for camp along with a friend, please contact us if you would like to request that the campers are placed together.
 Due to COVID cabin capacity restrictions, we are not able to guarantee that campers will be placed in the same cabin.
 However, it is likely that they can be placed in the same living unit, which means they can spend nearly the entire day together.

 How do parents and campers communicate while at camp?

 Campers are encouraged to write letters home to tell their family and friends all about camp.
 And families and friends are encouraged to write letters to campers.
-Mail for campers is dropped off at camp when you drop off your camper and delivered to campers through the week.
+Mail for campers is dropped off at camp when you drop off your camper and will be delivered to your camper throughout the week.
 As a screen-free and electronics-free camp, campers do not communicate using phones while at camp.
 However, parents/guardians are welcome to call camp and speak with a camp volunteer anytime!